Caitlin (Foster) Willis is a music composer, arranger and orchestrator for film, video

 Her freshman and sophomore years of college were marked by full semesters of music courses, attending panels in and around the L.A. area, and stretching herself musically while discovering her unique "voice" as a composer.
-Caitlin studied composition under film/concert composer Alex Lu (In Pursuit of Silence, Prometheus, Robin Hood) and violinist/composer Gary Kuo (All My Children, The Young and the Restless).
-In addition to private lessons, she studied film scoring and music technology under orchestrator/composer/arranger Mike Watts (The Simpsons, Passion of the Christ, Elf, The Jungle Book).
-During her sophomore year, Caitlin collaborated with fellow students to compose the score for her first film and first feature film.
+Caitlin studied composition under film composer Alex Lu (In Pursuit of Silence, Prometheus, Robin Hood) and violinist/composer Gary Kuo (All My Children, The Young and the Restless).
+In addition to private lessons, she studied film scoring and music technology under renowned orchestrator Mike Watts (The Simpsons, Passion of the Christ, Elf, The Jungle Book).
+During her sophomore year, Caitlin collaborated with fellow students to score a feature length film.
 She composed, recorded and produced her first independent film score in June 2016 for the short film Tissue, directed by Jeff Schulder.
 In October of 2016, her concert work for solo clarinet titled Doubt was premiered by the principle clarinetist of the Pacific Symphony, Joseph Morris, after winning the "A Piacere Competition."
 She won the same competition one year later as well as Biola's annual "Composition Competition" with a piece for unaccompanied cello titled "Usinien I Mornië."
 She later orchestrated that piece into her first work for full orchestra.
 It received two live performances by the Biola Symphony Orchestra as a winner of Biola's annual Prism Concert in 2018 and part of the program for her senior recital.
 She went on to score the Biola 2019 student film Caesura, which won Best Score at the Guerrilla Student Film Festival (2020).